ove/ove-docs/docs/USAGE.md

 Once an App has been loaded into an OVE `space` it can be controlled using the corresponding controller, which provides app-specific functionality.
 For example, the controller of the [Image App](https://github.com/ove/ove-apps/tree/master/packages/ove-app-images) supports panning and zooming of images that have been loaded.
 The controller can be loaded into a separate browser window by accessing the URL `http://OVE_APP_IMAGES_HOST:PORT/control.html?oveSectionId=0`.

 A common practice when designing projects with interactive visualisations is to create a custom launcher application that is capable of making API calls.
-Such applications are usually designed to run on web browsers and invoke [**OVE Core**](https://github.com/ove/ove) API using JavaScript code.
-These applications eliminate the need of manual intervention and automate the launching and controlling of OVE apps, providing a single-click (or single-touch) experience.
+Such applications are usually designed to run on web browsers and invoke the [**OVE Core**](https://github.com/ove/ove) API using JavaScript code.
+These applications provide a single-click (or single-touch) experience for launching and controlling OVE apps.

 When designing content to be displayed in an OVE environment, please also be aware of the [potential pitfalls](./PITFALLS.md).